Shot_Free_In_Montana - Vaccination Information

 A. A good source is the office of your local grade school.

-Some links to downloadable forms are at: http://www.vaclib.org/pdf/exemption.htm#mt
+Some links for downloadable forms are at: Top of this page FORMS.

 20-5-403.
 Immunization required -- release and acceptance of immunization records.
 (1) The governing authority of any school other than a postsecondary school may not allow a person to attend as a pupil unless the person:

-(a) has been immunized against diphtheria, pertussis, tetanus, poliomyelitis, rubella, mumps, and measles (rubeola) in the manner and with immunizing agents approved by the department, except that pertussis vaccination is not required for a person 7 years of age or older;
+(a) has been immunized against varicella, diphtheria, pertussis, tetanus, poliomyelitis, rubella, mumps, and measles (rubeola) in the manner and with immunizing agents approved by the department;

 (b) has been immunized against Haemophilus influenza type "b" before enrolling in a preschool if under 5 years of age;